Far-left politician a new threat to Merkel?

 If his experiment succeeds, it could pave the way for the same three-party alliance at the national level in 2017, when Germany next holds a federal election.

-Such a coalition, dubbed red-red-green after the colours of the respective parties, could be well positioned to oust Merkel’s conservatives, who have ruled for the past nine years.
+Such a coalition, dubbed red-red-green after the colors of the respective parties, could be well positioned to oust Merkel’s conservatives, who have ruled for the past nine years.

 “A red-red-green three-way coalition is unparalleled in Germany and I think this constellation can become a normality,” Ramelow told Reuters.
 But the 58-year-old, often seen with a pet terrier named Attila, faces an uphill task.